 It’s very important to understand that not all maintenance problems are Owners Corporation-related.

-For example, if your private applicances such as heater, air conditioner, oven etc breaks down, please contact your agent or service provider.
+For example, if your private appliances such as heater, air conditioner, oven etc breaks down, please contact your managing agent or service provider.
 This is considered a private maintenance issue and the Owners Corporation has no role to play in its rectification.

 On the other hand, security gate malfunctions, lift faults, impact damage, hallway lighting, blocked sewers and fallen trees are examples of issues your Owners Corporation will handle.

 The best way to think of it is to ask: “Does this affect my building’s common property or services?”
 Problems relating to common property are Owners Corporation issues.

 By the way, although we’ve all done it, locking yourself out of your apartment is not an Owners Corporation matter!

 For after hours emergencies Tymaline Building Services are available on 0418 362 023.

 Please note, if the matter is not an Owners Corporation emergency you may be charged either a minimum call out fee of $360 or a minimum service fee for taking your call after hours of $40.

 If your property is registered to SELECT's management and communication platform app, SELECT SC, please lodge your maintenance through the app.

 If you need assistance with an urgent repair, please see the section 'Need help?' on our 'Contact Us' tab on our website.